THOM-AwS/terraform-patch-manager/README.md

 # Notes

+THIS IS A TERRAFORM MODULE AND NEEDS TO BE REFERENECED FROM A MODULE BLOCK IN A TF FILE.

 Create patching groups for three teir architecture VPC's with both scan and patch for all OS types.

 This is a module in progress for deploying patch manager with maintenance windows across three days, over three AZ's.
 This will deploy perfect with no arguments.